Adonis320/Recommender-System/README.txt

-To intialize the datasets run rating_reader_u.py
+To intialize the datasets run preprocesing/rating_reader_u.py To run the program run implementation/run.py